top of page

 What is an FRC Network?

-Local FRC networks emerge from a need for FRCs to collaborate within service areas to best support the needs of families they serve together.
-An FRC network consists of two or more family resource centers, with a backbone entity to leverage the collective impact of the FRC members.
-The backbone organization maybe a volunteer FRC within the network, a funder, or a nonprofit with the specific task of coordinating the network.
+An FRC network consists of two or more family resource centers who collaborate across service areas to better support the needs of family together.
+FRCs share data, trainings, services, with a backbone entity to leverage the collective impact of the FRC members.
+The backbone organization may be a FRC within the network, a funder, or a nonprofit with the specific task of coordinating the network.

 Learn more about FRC Networks with the National Family Support Network overview.